mjp0044/Hypoxia-Bulk-Segregant-Analysis/README.md

 Of the 721 candidate genes, **498 (69%) fall in SD-biased QTLs** and **223 (31%) fall in SH-biased QTLs** (Chr_3/11/12 vs. Chr_8/9) — a split that turned out to be predictive of QTL signal strength (model above).

-## Do QTL genes line up with an independent RNA-seq study?

-Candidate genes were cross-referenced against a prior RNA-seq differential-expression (DE) time series. **101 of 721 candidate genes (14%)** were also DE in that study — a modest, non-significant enrichment over the genome-wide background rate (Fisher's exact test, OR = 1.18, p = 0.13).
-Genes that *did* overlap, however, carry significantly more SNPs per gene and significantly more intronic SNPs specifically, both after adjusting for gene length (models above), along with a higher burden of "modifier"-impact SNPs.

 ## What are the QTL genes doing functionally?